s3-jpeters/Final-Repository-/README.md

 ```
 cd lab(insert lab)-$MYGIT
 ```
-this is the same first step for all labs 3-8
+This is the same first step for all labs 3-8

 At anytime to check what directory you are in use the pwd command